PaoloAlbanese/Mobile_Central_MP4/README.md

 I unreservedly apologize if any code portion or picture is misattribuited or not attribuited to their authors.
 It is a genuine human error.
 I am still learning and this is the most intense project I've done so far, please try to understand.

-## Notes to the project's assesors:
+## Notes to the project's assessors:

 * I created a user with staff privileges:
 * * username: testinauser